 Great admiration for Senator Cruz.

-I mean, hated for taking on his own party, standing there for what, 20 some odd hours, filibustering, having the backbone that his colleagues didn't have.
+I mean, hated for taking on his own party, standing there for, what, 20 some-odd hours filibustering, having the backbone that his colleagues didn't have.

 That's why he's done so well in this campaign, and from my perspective.

-So, but I know in the course of this experience, it's it the elections alike are motional rollercoasters, and there's ups and downs, and there's an ebb and flow.
+So, but I know in the course of this experience, elections alike are motional roller coasters.

 And right now we're down to three candidates, really two.

-Obviously now, Donald Trump has a massive advantage.
+Obviously, now Donald Trump has a massive advantage.

 But there's really two people.

-You hear statistics about 95 million Americans out of the labor force, 50 million in poverty, 46 million on food stamps, 20% of American families don't have one family member with a job.
+You hear statistics about 95 million Americans out of the labor force, 50 million in poverty, 46 million on food stamps.

 We now will accumulate more debt in the Obama years than every other president before you combined.

-Then we could talk about ISIS not acknowledging radical Islamic terrorism, the the the frayed relationship with our closest ally in the Middle East, Israel, Vladimir Putin flexing his muscles and mocking Obama and America, China's territorial ambitions in the China Sea,
+Then we could talk about ISIS not acknowledging radical Islamic terrorism, the frayed relationship with our closest ally in the Middle East, Israel, Vladimir Putin flexing his muscles and mocking Obama and America,

-uh the Iranian nuclear deal given the radical Mullers, the number one state sponsor of terror, giving them access to 150 billion dollars in the capacity to build nuclear weapons uh and delivery systems to actually reach the United States of America, ballistic missile systems, and it's insane.
+China's territorial ambitions in the China Sea, the Iranian nuclear deal, given the radical Muellers the number one state sponsor of terror, giving them access to $150 billion in the capacity to build nuclear weapons and delivery systems to actually reach the United States of America, ballistic missile systems.

 These are insane times in which we're living in.

-And elections matter, and they have consequences.
+And they have consequences.

-So I um I'm uh as somebody that's tried to bring you the access to the candidates that I think would be invaluable to you in the course of making your decision.
+So as somebody that's tried to bring you the access to the candidates that I think would be invaluable to you in the course of making your decision, I fully and completely understand that if you are a Ted Cruz supporter today or a John Kasich supporter today, or if you're part of the Never Trump movement today, or a critic of Donald Trump today,

-I fully and completely understand that if you are a Ted Cruz supporter today, or a John Kasich supporter today, or if you're part of the Never Trump movement today, or a critic of Donald Trump today, that yesterday and probably the feelings have followed you through today that it that you don't feel good, that you're not happy with the results.
+that yesterday and probably the feelings have followed you through today that you don't feel good, that you're not happy with the results.

 If you're a Trump supporter, last night was probably as close to political nirvana as you're likely to get.

-He didn't just win them, he won by a landslide.
+He won by a landslide.

-And it was in every every single measure.
+And it was in every single measure.

 It was deep in its scope.

-Its depth was enormous, and it means that Trump took very large strides to becoming the Republican nominee.
+And it means that Trump took very large strides to becoming the Republican nominee.

 He's not there yet.